For more information, please call the OAA Information Line at 860-512-2840.

 - Health & Fitness

-Most courses meet on campus at MCC or at the East Hartford Community Cultural Center, one of MCC’s off-campus sites.
+Most courses meet on campus at MCC, MCC on Main, or one of MCC’s off-campus sites.
 Short courses start each week throughout the year and registration is ongoing.
 Courses are self-supporting.
 Fees between $5 and $150 are charged for most courses.
 OAA members are eligible for tuition rebates (see above) on all credit-free courses costing over $10.
 Rebate applications and instructions are printed in the course catalogs and in most UPDATE newsletter issues.

 How Do I Enroll in Classes?

 It’s easy!
 The quarterly credit-free course catalog includes registration forms that can be filled out and mailed to the college with a check or credit card information.
 You can also register with your credit card at the phone-in registration line, 860-512-3232, between 8:30 a.m. and 4:30 p.m., Monday-Friday.
 Visit the main Continuing Education web page or call 860-512-2800 during the above hours for more information or a course catalog.

 Can I Teach a Course or Present a Lecture?

 The Continuing Education Division is always looking for new course ideas.
 To submit a proposal, please visit Teaching for Continuing Education.